- Home / EEZ Studio /

-The EEZ Studio is an open source cross-platform (developed in Electron) modular visual tool aimed to address various programming and management tasks for EEZ BB3 open source T&M chassis and EEZ H24005 programmable power supply and other T&M devices that support SCPI from manufacturers such as Keysight, Rigol, Siglent, etc.
+The EEZ Studio is an open source cross-platform (developed in Electron) modular visual low-code development tool and SCPI controller for EEZ BB3 T&M chassis and EEZ H24005 programmable power supply and other T&M devices that support SCPI from manufacturers such as Keysight, Rigol, Siglent, Tek/Keithley, R&S, etc.

-Two main driving forces or ideas behind development of EEZ Studio were completely practical: firstly it’s an attempt to speed up development of HMI based on TFT color touch-screen display and secondly, experimenting on daily basis with electronics that include usage of EEZ and other T&M instruments equipped with SCPI requires lots of interaction and generates huge piles of screenshoots (oscillograms) that became a real challenge to manage as project or experimentation went on.
+Two main driving forces or ideas behind development of EEZ Studio were completely practical: firstly it’s an attempt to speed up development of embedded GUI for TFT color touch-screen display and secondly, experimenting on daily basis with electronics that include usage of EEZ and other T&M instruments equipped with SCPI requires lots of interaction and generates huge piles of screenshoots (oscillograms) that became a real challenge to manage as project or experimentation went on.

-Making HMI that is in the same time functional, flexible (i.e. easily customizable) and foolproof is still an exhaustively complex task.
-Many commercial HMI solutions exists that promising a lot, but at the end if only one feature is needed that is currently not supported (and without plan to be supported in the foreseeable future) that could jeopardize a whole project.
-Therefore we decide to follow our own track trying to push to the limit initially selected entry-level display and MCU (i.e. no GPU, FPU, DMA, frame buffer, etc.) and make its HMI tool available as open source as part of the EEZ Studio.
+Making embedded GUI that is in the same time functional, flexible (i.e. easily customizable) and foolproof is still an exhaustively complex task.
+Many commercial embedded GUI solutions exists that promising a lot, but at the end if only one feature is needed that is currently not supported (and without plan to be supported in the foreseeable future) that could jeopardize a whole project.
+Therefore we decide to follow our own track trying to push to the limit initially selected entry-level display and MCU (i.e. no GPU, FPU, DMA, frame buffer, etc.) and make its embedded GUI tool available as open source as part of the EEZ Studio.

 Today, more sophisticated T&M (test and measurement) equipment are widely available, and one of the reason why we can labeled it sophisticated is that they are digital and thanks to that should by default offer simple data collection for further processing and archiving.
 But, what we experienced from “out of the box” offering wasn’t promising: at the end the most practical (i.e. time and human energy/awareness efficient) was to simply plug memory stick into USB host port and make “screen copy” (stored as bitmap!).
 Anything beyond that asked for “rocket science” and extra money (for “full featured” software, etc.).